ZafarAli110/Hybrid-CommonJS-ESM-Typescript-Package-Demo-For-Node-And-React/README.md

 Install dependencies using pnpm install.

-From the root run the following commands to react and node application
+From the root run the following commands to run the react and node application
 ```
 pnpm --filter react-app dev
 pnpm --filter node-app start